With COVID hitting the West Wing, what happens when the president is a liar?

 One of the best weapons to deploy against a killer virus is accurate information—that is, the truth.
-If the public is fully and well informed about the dangers and the best counter-measures, the better the chances this threat can be arrested.
-Donald Trump, who with his wife Melania has tested positive for COVID-19, recklessly chose not to adopt this fundamental strategy in the face of a pandemic that has claimed over 207,000 American lives and that has yet to be tamed.
+If the public is fully and well informed about the dangers and the best countermeasures, the better the chances this threat can be arrested.
+Donald Trump, who with his wife, Melania, has tested positive for COVID-19, recklessly chose not to adopt this fundamental strategy in the face of a pandemic that has claimed over 207,000 American lives and that has yet to be tamed.
 You know the list: he downplayed the coronavirus (comparing it to the flu), he pronounced it was under control (it wasn’t), he said it would miraculously disappear with warmer weather (it didn’t), he promoted unproven and crackpot remedies (bleach, light, and hydroxychloroquine), he denigrated the most basic means to stop the spread (mask-wearing), and he refused to encourage safe practices (holding rallies with thousands of unmasked supporters).

 Trump has mounted a disinformation campaign since COVID-19 landed in the United States.
 He has undercut and contradicted the guidance provided by his own government’s public health experts.
 He has fueled the passions of the misguided anti-maskers and provided ammo to fools who believe the pandemic is a hoax.
 This week a Cornell University study that analyzed 38 million English-language articles about the coronavirus concluded that Trump was the largest driver of the “infodemic.”
 In other words, he is the chief spreader of the virus of disinformation.
 That was hardly a shocker.
 The Washington Post fact-checkers have chronicled over 20,000 false statements and lies from Trump since he stepped into the White House.